 Ben has been described by legal directories as a “recognised practitioner viewed as a rising star at the Matrimonial Finance Bar” and as a “brilliant, meticulous junior who writes excellent, detailed notes.
 He is fast-thinking, very accessible, friendly and helpful”.
 Ben has been identified as “absolutely excellent and way beyond his years in terms of ability” and able to “pick…up the issues quickly…his communications are clear.
 He is responsive, concise and thoughtful” (Chambers And Partners 2021).

-Prior to commencing pupillage, Ben worked as County Court advocate.
-He appeared in over 300 hearings of a civil nature including small claims trials, insolvency and enforcement proceedings and landlord and tenant disputes.
+Prior to commencing pupillage, Ben worked as a County Court advocate.
+He appeared in over 300 hearings of a civil nature, including small claims trials; insolvency and enforcement proceedings and landlord and tenant disputes.

 Nuptial Agreements: The Search for Intention.
 Click here to view.

 Ben co-authored the chapter on 'injunctions in aid of financial proceedings' in the 19th Edition of Rayden & Jackson on Divorce and Family Matters.
 He remains part of the team responsible for updating the text on a quarterly basis.